 Remote patient monitoring device reduces the pressure of medical care for the majority of patients and can help various experts to complete their work more effectively and efficiently.
 This form of telemedicine can also use sensors that send alerts to their family members and medical providers, making the families of patients who are prone to fall or have a high risk of accidents more reassured.

-Remote patient monitoring device uses digital technology to send communications between patients and providers.
+Remote patient monitoring device (RPM device) uses digital technology to send communications between patients and providers.
 Patients can collect their own data about their health status at different times of the day, and then send the data electronically to their clinicians or technicians.

 Medical professionals in their primary care offices, hospitals, intensive care units, care institutions, or off-site monitoring centers evaluate data to make recommendations on a daily (and sometimes hourly) basis.
 By constantly adjusting each therapeutic schedule, professionals can change the prescription immediately or instruct patients to the emergency department if necessary.